Although the 25 May 2018 deadline has passed, this is not the end of the compliance journey for organisations.

-Initial preparation has been made easier for businesses by the introduction of a 12 step checklist by the Information Commissioner’s Office (the ICO), which we have detailed in our recent blog: ICO’s 12 Steps Checklist: How to Prepare for EU Data Protection Reforms.
-This checklist highlights and codifies the essential steps which businesses must consider now to prepare themselves for the GDPR.
+Initial preparation was made easier for businesses by the introduction of a 12 step checklist by the Information Commissioner’s Office (the ICO), which we have detailed here.
+This checklist highlights and codifies the essential steps for businesses to take in order to prepare for the GDPR.

 GDPR change: The GDPR will significantly amend current data protection law.
 Not everyone within an organisation will be aware of this.